MTeef/li8ita/README.md

-look at the releases for the .aab file to download
+Go to releases page for the .aab/apk files.